syncfusion-content/flutter-docs/Flutter/calendar/builders.md

 >**NOTE**
 * For recurring appointments, this will always return as `Appointment`, even for the custom business objects.

+### How to identify the spanned appointment view date in Flutter Calendar?

+We have improved the behavior appointment builder date property to hold the appointment view start date.
+For example in month view with spanned appointment (start date = June 20, 2022 and end date = June 30, 2022), now the improvement holds the dates as June 20,2022 and June 30, 2022.
+We have attached the simple sample to find the current appointment view date an based on this customize the appointment builder.
+Please [click here]()to view the sample.

 ## Time region builder
 The [TimeRegionBuilder](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/TimeRegionBuilder.html) allows you to design your custom view and assign the view to the time region view of the calendar by returning an appropriate widget in the [timeRegionBuilder](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/timeRegionBuilder.html) of SfCalendar.